BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ### Observations

 Have a look at both the output and `report.txt` files using head and more to get a first look at the sample.
 Use `head` and `more` bash commands.
 Does this look correct for a lambic beer?
 Anything odd in the sample?
+How much odd stuff is in the sample?
+Why do you think this has had positives hits in the kraken2 databases?
+What industry do you think the [brewers](https://www.burningskybeer.com/beers/coolship-release-no-2/) sourced the coolships from?

 Try the assembly again using the minikraken2 database and see how your database can affect your results.